 Insurance Company Assessments

-So, the next step is to research and assess each company’s reputation.
+The next step is to research and assess each company’s reputation.
 You can start by checking out the Better Business Bureau’s reporting record for each company you’re considering.

-If a company works to get consumer complaints resolved instead of ignoring those complaints that will tell you something about their business ethics and whether or not they have a commitment to a high level of customer service and satisfaction.
+It will help you know whether they have a commitment to a high level of customer service and satisfaction.

 There are also a few companies that exist for the purpose of rating insurance companies and their reputation.
 Four of the main companies that perform this function are Standard and Poor’s, Fitch, Moody’s and A.M.
 Best.